Meike Wernicke

 Projects

-This study examines how French language teacher candidates understand their linguistic identities in relation to their emerging instructional practices and professional identities, as well as the challenges and supports in validating a multilingual identity as French language educators in Canada.
+This study examines how French language teacher candidates understand their linguistic identities in relation to processes of racialization within the context of their emerging instructional practices and professional identities, as well as the challenges and supports in validating a multilingual identity as French language educators in Canada.
+(SSHRC Insight Development Grant, PI)

-This study examines internationalization as it relates to linguistic diversity in the university context, specifically the documented constraints faced by linguistically and culturally diverse populations in English-medium higher education settings.
+In this study we asked how does internationalization relate to linguistic diversity in the university context, specifically the documented constraints faced by linguistically and culturally diverse populations in English-medium higher education settings.
+(SSHRC Explore Grant, PI)

-This two-year research project is a partnership with researchers at the University of Ottawa and the University of New Brunswick with the aim to identify ways to better equip new FSL teachers for success in the early stages of their careers.
+This two-year research project involved a partnership with researchers at the University of Ottawa and the University of New Brunswick with the aim to identify ways to better equip new FSL teachers for success in the early stages of their careers.
+(Canadian Heritage, co-applicant)

 Selected Publications